abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-It is basically, empty, simply because the datatype itself is doing the work.
+The implementation is trivial, because the datatype itself is doing the work.
 This is one of the main principle behind the "Church encodings" of datatypes as they are called --- the datatype encodes the term elimination rule.

 Here is how you would use this: